StevenAndrewsII/FreeFlight/README.md

 # FreeFlight
-FreeFlight is a student project created to control DJI Tello drones via gamepad and with a basic GUI
+FreeFlight is a student project created to enable flight with xbox controllers + GUI

 Fall Semester 2022 - Columbus State Univeristy
 // Writen by: Steven Andrews II